 Foul Play at Foul Bay

-Overlooking the Atlantic Ocean on the south-eastern corner of the island is the Barbados Super Gun, a rusting piece of artillery fast disappearing into the undergrowth.
+Overlooking the Atlantic Ocean on the south-eastern corner of the island is the Barbados HARP Gun, a rusting piece of artillery fast disappearing into the undergrowth.

 The HARP (High Altitude Research Project) gun was the brainchild of ballistics engineer Gerald Bull, who wanted to develop gun-fired satellites.
 It’s a monument to early space age technology and Bull himself, a shadowy figure gunned down in a James Bond style killing.